JoyOfCodingPDX/GettingStarted/README.md

 (Note that in this document, I always prefix executables with `./` to ensure that the executable can be found even if you don't have `.` on your `PATH`.
-Note also that for people who are developing on Windows machines, there is a `createProject0.cmd` that does the same thing as the shell script, but doesn't have as nice error checking.
-Students have not been able to get the shell script to work under cygwin.)
+Note also that for people who are developing on Windows machines, there is a `createProject1.cmd` that does the same thing as the shell script, but doesn't have as nice error checking.
+Students have not been able to get the shell script to work under cygwin.
+It is okay to create the project on Linux and then develop it on Windows, using GitHub to share code across machines.)

 This script will generate a new Maven project in a directory named `student` for [Project